cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 It turns out that even though Compose 1.7 technically is only a minor version bump, in practice this is not necessarily the case.
 In particular, the internal SDKs I'm working on use many APIs that are marked as experimental in Compose 1.6.
 Google grants itself the liberty to change these APIs as they evolve.
 Unfortunately they do so without a deprecation cycle.
-This includes innocuous-looking APIs like `HorizontalPager`.
-Its parameter `flingBehavior` used to be `SnapFlingBehavior` and now requires a `TargetedFlingBehavior` - a breaking change.
+This includes innocuous-looking APIs like `ModalBottomSheet`.
+It used to have a parameter `windowInsets: WindowInsets` that has changed to `contentWindowInsets: @Composable () -> WindowInsets` - a breaking change.

 ### Idea 1: The SDKs update first

 This is a problem.
-Let's assume both the internal SDK as well as the host app use the `HorizontalPager` component.
+Let's assume both the internal SDK as well as the host app use the `ModalBottomSheet` component.
 If the internal SDK updates to Compose 1.7 first, this causes a transitive dependency for the host app to Compose 1.7 as well.
-As the app is still using the Compose 1.6-version of `HorizontalPager`, the app's call to this composable is now broken, forcing the app's development team to immediately work on restoring Compose 1.7 compatibility.
+As the app is still using the Compose 1.6-version of `ModalBottomSheet`, the app's call to this composable is now broken, forcing the app's development team to immediately work on restoring Compose 1.7 compatibility.
 As an SDK developer, this is not a situation I want to put an app developer in.